sampsyo/approxbib/approxbib.md

      year = {2009},
     }

-LLFI is a tool based on [LLVM][] for performing this kind of simulation by injecting errors at the compiler-IR level.
+LLFI is a tool based on [LLVM][] for performing this kind of simulation by injecting errors at the compiler-IR level [@llfi].

 [LLVM]: http://llvm.org/